 Feedback and Learning: There should be sufficient flexibility that when it becomes apparent to any part of the justice system that a rule or approach is not working as intended, the rules can be modified to address the deficiency.

 2.01 The Rules Committee

-Members of the Rules Committee will be appointed by the Attorney General and will support the Attorney General and Minister of Justice in giving effect to the Vision and Guiding Principles by providing the necessary consultation and analysis of proposed changes to the Rules of Court.
-In addition, there is value in a systematic approach to rules revision.
+Representatives of the Supreme Court will be designated by the Chief Justice and representatives of the Ministry of Attorney General will be identified by the Deputy Attorney General.
+Members will support the Vision and Guiding Principles by providing the necessary consultation and analysis of proposed changes to the Rules.
+In addition, there is value in a systematic approach to Rules revision.

 3.00 Legislative Authority:

 3.01 The Court Rules Act, R.S.B.C.
 1996, c.
 80 provides that the Lieutenant Governor in Council may, by regulation, make rules that the Lieutenant Governor in Council considers necessary or advisable governing the conduct of proceedings in the Supreme Court.